 LUPAs will no longer be based on four or fewer visits.
-The new payment model considers anywhere between two to six visits per 30-day period a LUPA, depending on clinical groups, functional levels, admission timing/source (early vs. late, community vs. institutional), and comorbidities.
-CMS assumes providers will add more visits per billing period to prevent LUPAs.
+Instead, the new payment model considers anywhere between two to six visits per 30-day period a LUPA.
+Also, LUPA placement is dependent upon clinical groups, functional levels, admission timing/source (early vs. late, community vs. institutional), and comorbidities.
+In the same vein, CMS assumes providers will add more visits per billing period to prevent LUPAs.

 For creating and optimizing visit plans under PDGM, visit here.